mortehu/substring-frequencies/README.md

-This program takes two files as inputs, and prints the strings that occur at least twice in the first input, together with the number of times they occur in the second input.
+This program takes two files as inputs, and prints strings that are over-represented in one file or the other.

-The user can provide thresholds so that only strings that occur at least X times in input 1 are printed, and only strings that occur at most Y times in input 2 are printed.
+The inputs may contain `NUL`-delimited documents, in which case each substring will be counted only once for each document it occurs in.
+To enable this behavior, use `--document`.

 Example run: